RamiPinto/practical_case_ui/report/report.md

 #### A) Context

 Movistar+ is a subscription platform for digital television.
 The web platform was created with the aim of allowing users to access the digital TV channels package from any device with internet connection.
 TV programs can be stopped, fast forward, rewind or recorded while seeing.
-In addition to provide access to national and international television channels through the internet, it also includes the possibility of seeing Movies, series, sport matches, documentaries and more.
+In addition to provide access to national and international television channels through the internet, it also includes the possibility of seeing movies, series, sport matches, documentaries and more.
+Besides, the platform has a section for children, so they can surf safely between content that interests them.

 #### B) Nielsen's Heuristics